I am starting my second life – an ode to my dearest friend Gaëtane

 We arrived at a nice big house in a little street that curved off from the main street.
-There used to be two factories down a little hill behind the house, but only one was now in use.
+There used to be two factory buildings down a little hill behind the house, but only one was now in use.
 Shoelaces were produced and, unfortunately, the market for such things was very slow.

-The little town had just one main street.
-One hundred meters from our house was the most extraordinary invention I didn’t even know existed anywhere in the world – les lavoirs, in a street appropriately named la rue des Lavoirs.
+The little town of Luxeuil-les-Bains had just one main street.
+About a hundred meters from our house was the most extraordinary invention I didn’t even know existed anywhere in the world – les lavoirs, in a street appropriately named la rue des Lavoirs.
 Coming down our street, rue Henry Guy, to the main street, we passed les lavoirs where women in black – always dressed in black – were kneeling, scrubbing and rinsing their laundry in the water from the little stream that ran by the wooden construction that was les lavoirs.
 It was to me an unknown world.
 It seemed as if I was going back a century in time.

 Marie, la bonne, lived in that street in a very modest old building and I was once invited to come in and see her home.
 There was not one single armchair.
 A big table in the middle of the room, which clearly was an all-purpose room, and straight-backed chairs.
 But the thought passed through my head that even if you had given her and her husband an armchair or two, they wouldn’t have felt comfortable in them.

 I have since learned that in the homes of small farmers, there is one big tabel surrounded by quite a few straight-backed chairs — and in later days a television set — and that is where the family lives and receives occasional visitors who are offered a glass of pastis, be it Pernod or Ricard.
-This room is the litchen and the only living area in the house.
+This room is the kitchen and the only living area in the house.

 Back to Luxeuil now.
 My almost seven months in Luxeuil with the Spach family turned out to be for better and for worse.
 The young Swedish wife, 7 years my elder, did not like to cook.
 She left it all to me, which was a lot of responsibility for a 19-year-old who had never done anything but study and give a helping hand in the kitchen.
 I had very rudimentary notions of what cooking was all about.
 We could all cook scrambled eggs in my family, but Gun insisted on having canned sardines to go with the eggs.